joshua-light/chalice-restful/README.md

 It'd be much better if we could use an object-oriented approach, so closely related functions will be grouped together in a class.

-This is what the Chalice-RESTful for:
+An this is _exactly_ what the Chalice-RESTful for:

 ``` python
 app = Chalice('example')